OneKey-Network/OneKey-implementation/paf-mvp-cmp/README.md

     data-snackbar-timeout-ms="5000"
     data-proxy-host-name="cmp.pafdemopublisher.com"
     data-brand-name="CMP PAF Demo Pub"
+    data-site-only-cookie-tcf-core="pub-tcf"
     data-brand-privacy-url="https://github.com/prebid/paf-mvp-implementation"></script>
 ```

-The DOM is modified at the point the script is included and there are no other deployment options.
+The DOM is modified at the point the script is included.
+There are no other deployment options.

+### Performance (2)

+By placing the script element for the CMP as close to the top of the `<body>` element as possible the interface will
+appear on first request while the rest of the page is loading behind it.
+Should the interface require a redirect to
+fetch or store data then the assets for the publishers page will already be cached by the web browser effectively
+improving user perceive page load time.
+Also the approach is likely to improve actual page load time compared to
+solutions which load the interface after other page processing completes.

 ## Configuration options

 The following attributes must be present in the script tag.

+- data-brand-name: The brand name to use throughout the user interface.
+- data-brand-privacy-url: This URL is needed to inform the user about the privacy policy of the brand.
 - data-display-intro: True to display the introduction card, or false to skip straight to the settings card after a possible redirect.
+- data-proxy-host-name: The host name to use when reading and writing data from the global storage.
+- data-site-only-cookie-tcf-core: The name of the cookie used to store the TCF core string.
+If not provided then the this site only option is not available.
 - data-snackbar-timeout-ms: The number of milliseconds to wait for the snackbar to disappear.
-- data-proxy-host-name: The host name to use when reading and writing data from the global storage.
-- data-brand-name: The brand name to use throughout the user interface.
-- data-brand-privacy-url: This URL is needed to inform the user about the privacy policy of the brand.
+- data-template-tcf-core-string: The [template TCF core string](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20Consent%20string%20and%20vendor%20list%20formats%20v2.md?msclkid=5236f9f5c47b11ec8a04e36f3dd976c9#the-core-string) that will be used when generating the resulting TCF core string from the CMP.
+This project will change the Purposes Consents, Created, and LastUpdated fields of the provided value when writing the TCF core string to the cookie.
+See [IAB TCF](https://iabtcf.com/#/encode) web site to generate this value.

-If these are invalid or not provided then errors are written to the console and the UI will not function.
+If these are invalid, or not provided where mandatory, then errors are written to the console and the UI will not function.

 # For Developers